Japicasa/Jedicut_over_USB_ESP8266/README.md

 Heating PWM                  -                                 N/A
 +5V                          -                                 5V       -- wire to -->  SubD 15 Pin 15
 Ground                       -                                  G       -- wire to -->  SubD 15 Pin 14
-This is the right part of the table, this is the configuration I made to work but will depende of your actual wiring.
+The Arduino configuration and pinout are at the right part of the table, this is the configuration I made to work but will depend of your actual wiring.
 Important here:
-You have to ground the arduino at least (the +5V) is for the wireless version.
+You have to ground the arduino, at least, the +5V is for the wireless version only.
 Also you have to be aware that ESP8266 and the D1-mini aswell is a 3,3V chip so its output '1' will be 3,3V very most of board will interpet this as a genuine '1' if you experience problems you can install a logic level shifter chip (0,5Eur) but I do not recommend as a start.